Get the best Bluetooth headphones under $100 right now.

 Because what is considered high sound quality is largely subjective, it’s hard to answer this.

-Generally, you can get excellent audio quality in cheaper, mid-tier, and high-end headphones if you know what to look for.
+Generally, you can get excellent audio quality in cheaper, mid-tier, and higher-end models if you know just what to look for.

 A pair of headphones under a $100 price range can sound great if do a bit of research.

-Bassheads should go for bass emphasized sound, audiophiles for neutral, and if you’re on the fence and just want something that sounds good for all music, go for balanced or slightly V-shaped sound.
+Bassheads should go for bass emphasized sound, audiophiles for neutral sound profile, and if you’re on the fence and just want something that sounds good for all music, go for balanced or slightly V-shaped sound.

-The less colored sound, the more likely it will be suitable for all music types.
+The less colored sound, the more likely it will be suitable for all music types, from hip hop to metal.

 All in all, you might not get the best of the best currently available in the headphone world for less than $100, but pretty close to it.